 The Company acts as an investment holding company.
-The Group is principally engaged in the design, development and manufacturing of video graphics cards.
-The Group also provides Electronics Manufacturing Service and manufactures other PC related products.
+The Group is principally engaged in the design, development and manufacturing of video graphics cards for desktop PCs, electronics manufacturing service, and manufacturing and trading in other PC related products and components.